Canon 6D vs 760D

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the 760D have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the 760D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D and 760D can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon 760D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Canon 760D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.